wd16yuan/alertmanaer-dingtalk-webhook/README.md

 ## Alertmanager Dingtalk Webhook

-Webhook service support send Prometheus alert message to Dingtalk.
+A simple webhook  service support send Prometheus alert message to Dingtalk.

 ## How To Use